USDAForestService/fs-open-forest-platform/README.md

 ** The following instructions outline tools and procedures required for local development without docker **

+#### Docker

+Run `docker-compose up`.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 #### Node

 Install [Node ^8.15.1](https://nodejs.org/en/)